 Even Robinson Crusoe (a prototypical “self-made man” specifically identified with capitalism and acting in his own interest) was not brave and capable enough to live all his life alone after being shipwrecked on a deserted island.
 According to the story, when he discovers a footprint (seemingly of a human) in the sand, he first becomes happy thinking he might have company.
 Moreover, his economy also can not function without another person and for the purpose of trade (after he is able to produce surplus) and thus to earn profit (as well as have more choices and a comparative advantage) he needs another person and thus enters“Friday,” a savage who was saved by Crusoe from a group of cannibals.
-And instead of making him a slave worker (that Friday is willing to), Crusoe wants to makes him his friend.
+And instead of making him a slave worker (that Friday is willing to), Crusoe wants to make him his friend.
 However, as some scholars postulate, whatever Friday’s response may be, his servitude is also a symbol of imperialist oppression throughout the modern world.
 Friday’s overall charisma works against the emotional deadness that many readers find in Crusoe.
 But Crusoe’s emotional deadness seems superficial (like ice hiding a fire beneath) as Crusoe’s closest and most meaningful relationship with a woman (the English captain’s widow) might reveal.
 She provides him with money in his early days and faithfully takes care of his money while he is a castaway.

 In this context, Aristotle the legendary Greek philosopher, seems right in saying that “Man is by nature a social animal; an individual who is unsocial naturally and not accidentally is either beneath our notice or more than human.
 Society is something that precedes the individual.”